 Why Must Agents Be Quick to Adapt?

-Since agents are listening to an issue in order to understand how to solve it, it is important that they can roll with the punches.
+Since agents are listening to an issue to understand how to solve it, they must roll with the punches.
 People are sometimes ruled by their emotions, and it takes a unique skill set to pivot and adapt to the changing communication landscape.

 Agents need to be able to listen to complaints, handle aggressive language or tones, and still manage to work towards an issue as the circumstances rapidly shift.
 In terms of the agent’s agility, 74 percent of customers are reportedly more likely to change brands if the customer service process becomes too difficult.